 Whatever else you both feel comfortable sharing together in your lives

-What is Open Adoption in Texas?
-(And What it Isn’t)
+What Open Adoption in Texas is — and What it Isn’t

 There are many misconceptions about what an open adoption is.
-Here are the facts about open adoption in Texas:
+To set the record straight, here are some of the facts about open adoption in Texas:

 Open adoptions DO give your child opportunities to talk with you about their personal history and adoption